opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 By default, results are stored in local files on the Test Host at ``$DOVETAIL_HOME/results``.
 Each time the 'dovetail run' command is executed, the results in the aforementioned directory are overwritten.
-To create a singular compressed result file for upload to the CVP portal or for archival purposes, the results need to pushed to the local DB.
+To create a singular compressed result file for upload to the OVP portal or for archival purposes, the results need to pushed to the local DB.
 This can be achieved by using the '--report' option with an argument syntax as shown below.
 Note, that the Test Host IP address and testapi port number must be substituted with appropriate values.